Famous Autumn Paintings Created by Famous Artists

 11. Egon Schiele

-Egon Schiele’s Four Trees is a stunning landscape and one of the most reproduced works by him, right next to his famous self-portraits.
+Egon Schiele’s Four Trees is a stunning landscape and one of his most reproduced works, right next to his famous self-portraits.
 Schiele focuses on the balance between vertical and horizontal lines for the composition.
 His masterful use of light and color is perfectly showcased in this depiction of an autumnal rendering of an Austrian hilly landscape with powerful mountain range visible in the background.
 My personal opinion is that this painting looks like a beautiful stained-glass work.

 12. Wassily Kandinsky